jaimeperez/iSHAKE/README.md

 interface.
 Make sure to call `ishake_init()` before other functions of the interface, and `ishake_final()` when you've finished feeding data into the algorithm, in order to retrieve the final hash. `ishake_hash()` acts as a convenience wrapper around the rest of the functions.

+Refer to directly to the [ishake.h header](https://github.com/jaimeperez/iSHAKE/blob/master/src/ishake.h) for details on how to use the API.

 ## Credits